luka-group/DiagnoseET/README.md

 # DiagnoseET
-Codes for paper "Does Your Model Classify Entities Reasonably?
+Codes for EMNLP 2022 paper "Does Your Model Classify Entities Reasonably?
 Diagnosing and Mitigating Spurious Correlations in Entity Typing"

 Coming soon.